peter-sigma/hello_world/README.md

-The purpose of this is to test hello world
+The purpose of this is to test hello world.
+Added another line in README.md